AngelaCox/UX-Portfolio/_posts/2016-03-25-information-analysis-my-own-site.markdown

 ![avatar picture]({{ site.url }}/images/twineoutput.png)

 See?
 That's the final output in its most basic form.
 Yes, you can fix it up and make it pretty, but sometimes it's better to admit that you need a better solution rather than continue flogging that dead horse.
 I concluded that nobody who came to check out the site would really appreciate the amount of work that went in to get a banal outcome.
-I decided to scrap this idea, and set up a simple Jekyll website, using BitBucket to manage and writing content in Atom.
+I decided to scrap this idea, and set up a simple Jekyll website, using BitBucket and Aerobatic to manage hosting and writing content in Atom.
 Ta da!

 ## Layout and architecture plan
 This is not a huge site.
 I deliberately kept it clean and simple: easy to navigate.
 For example, if I'm creating high volume content such as help text, I prefer to have a side bar with a nested tree for navigation, or depending on how good the engine is, a search bar at the top.
 People can see the main headings for navigation and can seek further information as they require or desire.